go-gitea/gitea/docs/content/usage/actions/act-runner.en-us.md

 ## Systemd service

 It is also possible to run act-runner as a [systemd](https://en.wikipedia.org/wiki/Systemd) service.
-Create an unprivileged `act-runner` user on your system, and the following file in `/etc/systemd/system/act-runner.service`.
-The paths in `ExecStart` and `WorkingDirectory` may need to be adjusted depending on where you installed the `act-runner` binary, its configuration file, and the home directory of the `act-runner` user.
+Create an unprivileged `act_runner` user on your system, and the following file in `/etc/systemd/system/act_runner.service`.
+The paths in `ExecStart` and `WorkingDirectory` may need to be adjusted depending on where you installed the `act_runner` binary, its configuration file, and the home directory of the `act_runner` user.

 ```ini
 [Unit]